raffimolero/hotkeys/VSCode.md

 # Show Keybinds:

-- Ctrl+K+S and it will show you every keybind that exists and can exist
+- Ctrl+K then Ctrl+S and it will show you every keybind that exists and can exist

 # Motions: